awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format.md

 For findings generated by AWS services and third\-party partner products, the severity is based on the following\.
 + **Most severe** – Findings that are associated with actual data loss or denial of service
 + **Second\-most severe** – Findings that are associated with an active compromise but that do not indicate that data loss or other negative effects have occurred
-+ **Third\-most severe** – Findings associated with issues that indicate potential for a future compromise
++ **Third\-most severe** – Findings that are associated with issues that indicate potential for a future compromise

 We recommend that you use the following guidance when translating findings' native severity scores to a normalized severity for the ASFF\.
 + Informational findings\.
 For example, a finding for a passed check or a sensitive data identification\.